Writing website copy in 2018 is essential in communicating, educating and persuading visitors to take action or the next step.

 My focus is not perfect English grammar but rather the users’ ability to read a web page clearly on smaller devices

-The header images on my pages have been changed to full horizontal width and minimum height to allow the word on the first sentence to be visible on all browsers.
+Ensure the images at the top of your web pages allow the words on the first sentence to be visible on all browsers.

 However, on mobile devices, screenshots in the body of my page need improved.